situmtech/situm-android-getting-started/README.md

 In order to enable the positioning mode to operate in indoor-outdoor mode it is mandatory to use the LocationManager without indicating a specific building.

+Also before Android 9 there are three location modes, High accuracy, Battery saving and device only.
+To use the indoor-outdoor location you must force the user to use the High accuracy mode.
+Otherwise the location may not start if the device can't get an outdoor position.

+The High accuracy mode use GPS, Wi-Fi, Bluetooth and mobile networks to get the location.
+This mode will return the most precisse location posible
+The battery saving mode use Wi-Fi, Bluetooth, mobile networks.
+It don't use GPS so the positioning won't work because the indoor-outdoor mode use the GPS signal to work.
+The device only mode use the GPS, so the positioning will not start if there is no GPS signal You can know more about the location modes [here](https://developer.android.com/training/location/change-location-settings#location-request)

 Note: you are required to configure [Optional step 5: location and runtime permissions](#locationpermissions) before proceed with this sample.